-Lake County has been designated as being under a Level 2 public emergency.
+Lake County has been designated as under a COVID pandemic public emergency.
 Face coverings are required upon entering the library.
 If you do not have a mask, one can be provided.

 The Library is taking many steps to create the safest possible environment.
 First, we are limiting the number of people allowed in the building to approximately 25% of typical capacity.
 Second, we are modifying our furniture layout and signage to promote physical distancing.
 Computer stations are spaced out to maintain distance between customers.
 Patron visits are also limited to one hour and children must be accompanied by an adult.